streamnative/apache-pulsar-grafana-dashboard/gettingStarted.md

 - *ZooKeeper*: This renders the metrics related to ZooKeeper cluster.
 - *JVM Metrics*: This renders the jvm related metrics of all the components in a Pulsar cluster (For example, proxies, brokers, bookies, and so on).

-System metrics are rendered in the *Node Metrics* dashboard and some portions in *Overview* dashboard.<!--what's the meaning?-->
+System metrics are rendered in the *Node Metrics* dashboard and some portions in *Overview* dashboard.
 The system metrics used by these dashboards are collected by Prometheus [Node Exporter](https://github.com/prometheus/node_exporter).
-So you have to configure each pulsar machine to run node exporter, and configure your Prometheus to scrape the metrics from node exporters.
+So you have to configure each Pulsar machine to run node exporter, and configure your Prometheus to scrape the metrics from node exporters.

 ## Build Your Own Image (Optional)